-Social Media Policy Recently I read an article about a hotel that had a unique social media clause written into their special event contracts.
-This hotel was built in the 1830’s and appears to specialize in weddings.
-The property looks to be quite beautiful; however their social media policy is not.
+Social Media Policy Recently I read an article about a hotel that had a unique social media policy written into their special event contracts.
+This hotel was built in the 1830s and appears to specialize in weddings.
+The property looks to be quite beautiful; however, their social media policy is not.
 It appears that the […]

-Recently I read an article about a hotel that had a unique social media clause written into their special event contracts.
-This hotel was built in the 1830’s and appears to specialize in weddings.
-The property looks to be quite beautiful; however their social media policy is not.
+Recently I read an article about a hotel that had a unique social media policy written into their special event contracts.
+This hotel was built in the 1830s and appears to specialize in weddings.
+The property looks to be quite beautiful; however, their social media policy is not.

 It appears that the hotel is concerned about any negative comments that are posted via social media or any other Internet site.
 An article from NYpost.com quotes the following online policy from the hotel: